 Today?s post is by Mark Davis; Sr. Vice President and COO at SafeSourcing.

-For more information on how SafeSourcing can assist you in creating a procurement team that provides great service to your internal customer or on our ?Risk Free? trial program, please contact a SafeSourcing Customer Service Representative.?
+Time and the world will change and it will change your SOPs and projects and require points to evaluate where you came from and where you are heading.?
+For more information on how SafeSourcing can assist you with these changes or on our ?Risk Free? trial program, please contact a SafeSourcing Customer Service Representative.?
 We have an entire customer services team waiting to assist you today.

 We look forward to your comments.